 First up, choose a bike that's a good fit for the kind of riding you'll usually do.
 So for example, if you're going to be riding in the predominantly in the city you won't want to get a mountain bike.
 Likewise, a road racer might not be the best pick if you just want to ride to the shops on the weekend.

 For cycling newbies, we recommend an upright bike style.
-It's more comfortable and gives you more awareness on the road, says city cycling expert and BikeWise director Jo Jones.
+It's more comfortable and gives you more awareness on the road.
 While it's common to see riders with speedy drop-handlebar road bikes on the commute, they're not designed for stopping and starting.
 Their low riding position also makes it much harder to keep an eye on the traffic.